pablovazquezg/expense-manager/README.md

 🚩 **Problem:** Your financial life has become quite complex, and you use multiple banking accounts and credit cards over any given period.
 You can easily download the activity/transactions for any of them, but **the .csv files you get are in slightly different formats**, and they either don't categorize your expenses, or they do but using different "buckets" and hierarchies.
 Consolidating all this information manually is **time-consuming and error prone, and you end up not doing it for months at a time or at all**.

 🔥 **Solution:** With `expense-manager`, **you can just download the transactions for the period you want to analyze** (last month, year-to-date, last year, etc.), drop the files in the input folder, **run a script, and voilà!, you get a beautiful consolidated list with all the expenses categorized consistently**.
-This list is in .csv format ([example](https://github.com/pablovazquezg/expense_manager/blob/master/media/output-example.png)), so you can easily analyze it using a tool like Excel (see the [What else should I know?](#what-else-should-i-know) to see how).
+This output will look like [this](https://github.com/pablovazquezg/expense_manager/blob/master/media/output-example.png) and will be in .csv format, allowing you to further analize it using a tool like Excel (see the [What else should I know?](#what-else-should-i-know) to see how).

 ## How does it work?